oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 }
 ```

-This actuator could not access the file
+This Actuator could not access the file

 ```
 {